memgraph/docs/cypher-manual/clauses/with.md

 ## 3. Limited path searches

-The `WITH` clause can be used to match paths, limit to a certain number, and then match again using those paths as a base.
+The `WITH` clause can be used to match paths, limit to a certain number, and then match again using those paths as a base:

 ```cypher
 MATCH (p1 { name: 'John' })--(p2)